Tangentially biharmonic Lagrangian H-umbilical submanifolds in complex space forms: Introduction

 \section{Introduction}

 A biharmonic map is defined as a critical point of the bienergy for all variations.
 A map is biharmonic if and only if its bitension field vanishes.
 A submanifold is called a biharmonic submanifold if its inclusion map is a biharmonic map with respect to the induced metric.
 Minimal submanifolds are biharmonic.
 Substantial progress has been made toward classifying non-minimal biharmonic submanifolds in manifolds with special metric properties (e.g., real space forms, complex space forms, Sasakian space forms, conformally flat spaces, etc.) since 2000.
+For recent papers on this topic, see, e.g., \cite{bal}, \cite{fo}, \cite{flmo} and \cite{liang}.

-On the other hand, the author \cite{sa} introduced the notion of {\it tangentially biharmonic submanifold} as an extension of the notion of biharmonic submanifold, which is a submanifold such that the bienergy of the inclusion map has vanishing tangential part.
+On the other hand, the author \cite{sa} introduced the notion of {\it tangentially biharmonic submanifold} as an extension of the notion of biharmonic submanifold, which is a submanifold such that the bitension field of the inclusion map has vanishing tangential part.
 We would like to mention that this notion coincides with the notion of {\it biconservative submanifold} introduced by Caddeo et al. in \cite{cad}.

 It is known that the normal bundle of a submanifold in Euclidean $n$-space $\mathbb{R}^n$ can be immersed as a Lagrangian submanifold in complex Euclidean $n$-space $\mathbb{C}^n$ (see \cite{hl}).
 Harvey and Lawson \cite{hl} showed that the normal bundle $T^{\perp}M^2$ of a surface $M^2$ in $\mathbb{R}^3$ is minimal in $\mathbb{C}^3$ if and only if $M^2$ is minimal.
 As an extension of this result, it was proved in \cite{sa} that $T^{\perp}M^2$ is a tangentially biharmonic Lagrangian submanifold in $\mathbb{C}^3$ if and only if $M^2$ is either minimal, a part of a round sphere, or a part of a circular cylinder.
-In two cases except when $M^2$ is minimal, $T^{\perp}M^2$ is (non-biharmonic) tangentially biharmonic.
+In the two cases when $M^2$ is not minimal, $T^{\perp}M^2$ is (non-biharmonic) tangentially biharmonic.
 In particular, it should be noted that, if $M^2$ is a part of a round sphere, then $T^{\perp}M^2$ is a Lagrangian $H$-umbilical submanifold introduced by B. Y. Chen in \cite{ch 3}.
 Similar properties hold for a round hypersphere in $\mathbb{R}^n$ with $n>3$.
-We remark in passing that Lagrangian $H$-umbilical submanifolds can be regarded as the simplest Lagrangian submanifolds next to the totally geodesic ones, and these submanifolds appear in several important problems in the study of Lagrangian submanifolds from the Riemannian geometric point of view.
+We remark that Lagrangian $H$-umbilical submanifolds can be regarded as the simplest Lagrangian submanifolds next to the totally geodesic ones, and these submanifolds appear in several important problems in the study of Lagrangian submanifolds from the Riemannian geometric point of view.

 Motivated by the above mentioned facts, this paper classifies tangentially biharmonic Lagrangian $H$-umbilical submanifolds in complex space forms.